Safety Information

 Get more information about the TOPS Program.

-These safety measures continuously evolve, including an ongoing focus on enhanced prevention, technological advances and information-sharing capabilities.
+Orlando’s safety measures continuously evolve, including an ongoing focus on enhanced prevention, technological advances and information-sharing capabilities.

 Within the International Drive tourism district, there exists a model of collaboration between law enforcement and tourism partners that has been recognized across the country for its effectiveness